ChandanieT/post-install-config/README.md

 <img src="https://i.imgur.com/KieOg7A.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-SLA Plans or Service Level Agreements were created to provide a length of time in which the help desk Administrator expects tickets to be closed.
-SLA Plans can be created by going to the Manage tab under the Admin Panel and clicking "Add New SLA Plans".
+SLA Plans can be created by going to the Manage tab under the Admin Panel and clicking Add New SLA PlanS.
+SLA Plans or Service Level Agreements were created to provide a length of time in which the help desk Administrator expects tickets to be closed. .
 SLA plans are usually different for every orangization.
 </p>
 <br />